2 Kings 3

 Notes

 The optical illusion of the water appearing red as blood is explained by the reddish terrain of Edom (whose very name, אֱדוֹם, is related to אָדֹם, "red").
 The morning sun reflecting off water pooled in the reddish soil and rock of the Edomite desert would naturally produce a blood-red appearance.
-The Moabites, unaware of the miraculous water, drew the natural conclusion that the three allied armies had turned on one another -- perhaps a plausible scenario given the uneasy alliance.
+The Moabites, unaware of the miraculous water, concluded that the three allied armies had turned on one another -- a plausible assumption given the uneasy alliance.

 הָחֳרֵב נֶחֶרְבוּ ("they have surely destroyed one another") -- The infinitive absolute construction conveys certainty.
-The Moabites were so confident in their reading of the situation that they abandoned military formation and rushed out for plunder, making themselves fatally vulnerable.
+Confident in their interpretation, the Moabites abandoned formation and rushed out for plunder, leaving themselves exposed.

 קִיר חֲרָשֶׂת -- This was the capital city of Moab (modern Kerak in Jordan), a heavily fortified city on a high plateau.
-It was the last stronghold remaining.
-The name means something like "wall of pottery" or "city of potsherds."
+It was the last stronghold still standing.
+The name likely means "wall of pottery" or "city of potsherds."

 The attempt to break through "to the king of Edom" (v.
 26) is puzzling.
 Some scholars suggest Mesha targeted Edom as the weakest link in the alliance.
 Others emend the text to read "king of Aram" (the consonants are similar in Hebrew: אֱדוֹם vs. אֲרָם), but the Masoretic text clearly reads Edom.

-וַיַּעֲלֵהוּ עֹלָה ("and he offered him as a burnt offering") -- This is one of the most disturbing verses in the Old Testament.
-Mesha sacrificed his own heir to Chemosh, the national deity of Moab, in a desperate act on the city wall where both armies could see it.
+וַיַּעֲלֵהוּ עֹלָה ("and he offered him as a burnt offering") -- One of the most unsettling moments in the Old Testament narrative.
+Mesha sacrificed his own heir to Chemosh, the national deity of Moab, on the city wall, visible to both armies.
 Human sacrifice was practiced in the ancient Near East and is repeatedly condemned in the Old Testament (Leviticus 18:21, Deuteronomy 12:31, 2 Kings 16:3, Jeremiah 19:5).

 קֶצֶף גָּדוֹל ("great wrath/fury") -- This is the most debated phrase in the chapter.
 The Hebrew word קֶצֶף typically refers to divine wrath in the Old Testament.
-The text says this fury came "upon Israel," which prompted their withdrawal.
+The text says this fury came "upon Israel," prompting their withdrawal.
 Several interpretations have been proposed:

 Interpretations

 Divine wrath from the LORD.
-Some interpreters hold that God's own anger fell upon Israel, perhaps because the campaign had devolved into excessive brutality (the scorched-earth policy) or because Israel's own spiritual condition made them unworthy of complete victory.
+Some interpreters hold that God's own anger fell upon Israel, perhaps because the campaign had become excessively brutal (the scorched-earth policy) or because Israel's spiritual condition made them unworthy of complete victory.
 The withdrawal would then be a divine chastening.

 Wrath of Chemosh.
-Some scholars suggest the narrator is presenting events from the Moabite perspective -- a "great fury" attributed to the Moabite god Chemosh was perceived to come against Israel.
-This reading does not require the narrator to endorse Chemosh's power, but rather records the psychological and military effect: the Moabites were galvanized by the sacrifice, and the Israelites were horrified into retreat.
+Some scholars suggest the narrator is presenting events from the Moabite perspective -- a "great fury" attributed to Chemosh was perceived to fall on Israel.
+This reading does not require the narrator to endorse Chemosh's power; it simply records the effect: the Moabites were galvanized by the sacrifice, and the Israelites were driven into retreat.

 Moabite fury.
 A minority view takes "fury against Israel" to mean the Moabites were filled with desperate rage that made them fight with renewed ferocity, turning the tide.
 This is less likely given the grammar of the phrase.

 The ambiguity may be intentional.
-The narrator does not explain the fury but simply records the result: Israel withdrew.
-The chapter ends abruptly, without the typical theological summary or editorial comment, leaving readers to wrestle with the unsettling reality that military victory does not always come to neat resolution.
+The narrator does not explain the fury; he only records that Israel withdrew.
+The chapter ends without the usual theological summary or editorial comment, leaving readers with the unsettling truth that military victory does not always resolve cleanly.